Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Valerie resting with bandages on her arm and chin at the Gibb's home.

-I figured the double bruised, seat belt mark effect was from the Volvo hitting into us at about the reported 60 m.p.h. the old lady had hit him at.
+I figured the double bruised, seat belt mark effect was from the Volvo hitting into us at about the reported 60-70 m.p.h. the old lady had hit him at.
 The first 'explosion thing' must have been after we were thrust back from the initial impact and the second was when we hit the car in front of us, causing us to then be thrown forward instead of backward and spinning around.
 All at the same time we had been spun around from being hit on the back right side.
-The car we were forced into also had major rear end damage and was totaled but not half as bad as us.
+The car we were forced into also had major rear end damage and was totaled, but not half as bad as us.

 I called my parents the next day, you know, to get them up to speed on our lives lately.
 Well, I started by telling my mom, who lived 50 miles south on the other side of San Diego city, down close to Tijuana, Mex., that we had had an 'interesting day' the day before.
-And before I could say anything else she said "you weren't involved in that nine car pile-up in Encinitas were you?"
-"Well yeah mom, actually we were" I honestly replied, embarrassed one of here non-ending negative assumptions could finally come true (I mean, figure the odds we would be the ones involved with some 100,000 folks in our area!).
+And before I could say anything else she said "you weren't involved in that nine car pile-up in

 My dad was kind enough to loan us his car until I could get another; thanks Dad.
 (Another miracle story, he just had a stroke but our prayers got him back to normal in 'miracle time'- but that's for a book someday, right?)